-Google Assistant is one of the most popular smart voice assistants on the planet and is accessible on devices as diverse as smartwatches, smartphones, smart speakers, and more.
+Google Assistant is one of the most popular smart voice assistants on the planet and is accessible on Google Home compatible devices as diverse as smartwatches, smartphones, smart speakers, and more.
 In addition to the devices it's built-in to, the Google Assistant has integrations with hundreds, if not thousands, of other smart devices and services.
 What follows is a list of some of our favorites, broken down by category.

-Connected smart bulbs are the easiest and most fun way to start building out your smart home network.
+Connected smart lights are the easiest and most fun way to start building out your smart home network.
 There are multiple brands like Philips Hue and Sengled that offer complete collections of smart lighting solutions that are connected by a hub and work well with Google Assistant.

 Philips is one of the leading manufacturers of connected lighting solutions for good reason.
 Philips Hue products are easy to set up and work like magic with custom voice controls using Google Assistant.
 A good starting point is this pack of multi-color bulbs, which comes with the necessary Philips Hue Bridge.
 Once you get the Bridge set up, it acts as a hub for connecting up to 50 Philips Hue products that include multi-color bulbs, LED light strips, lamps and more.

 LIFX bulbs are some of our favorites because they look great and integrate directly with Google Assistant without a hub.
 They can show 16 million different colors in various shades and touches of warmth, and they are built to last.
 LIFX claims these bulbs should last you over 23 years, so they definitely pay for themselves!

 Nanoleaf smart light tiles have become ubiquitous accessories for gamers, video streamers, and tech geeks, but they are really made for everyone.
 The panels are modular, so you can connect as many as you want (expansion packs are available) to create different patterns and shapes.
 Best of all, you can use the Google Assistant to set the mood, whether you are gearing up to game or just want to relax.